CALL OF DUTY: BLACK OPS III Review

 “Another year, another Call of Duty.”
 This is a phrase that has seemed to grow in familiarity over the course of the franchise’s long reign as the biggest blockbuster shooter in gaming.
 With every iteration, fans of the series are welcomed by an explosive thrill ride of a campaign and a robust multiplayer suite, tied neatly together by rock-solid gunplay.
 But the problem comes from its frequent releases and lack of innovation over the years.
 Though the last two releases GHOSTS and ADVANCED WARFARE took the series in a futuristic route, they left a little to be desired in their execution.
 But with developer Treyarch returning to the helm and taking the series even further into the realm of dark science fiction, does the COD franchise still show life and room for evolution?

 The third entry in the BLACK OPS series introduces the idea of “cyber soldiers,” or high ranking operatives that are implanted with a “Direct Neural Interface.”
 This sci-fi construct basically means that the human brain can connect with robotics, such as biomechanical augmentations throughout their body.
 Much like the Exo-suits in ADVANCED WARFARE, this presents new abilities for movement, combat, and support while on the battlefield.
 The new upgrades are the crux of the evolution for this iteration of an established franchise and really can shake up combat scenarios across all of the game’s content with boost jumps, slides, and wall runs.
 And speaking of content, BLACK OPS III has plenty.
 From the campaign, to the staple multiplayer, the return of the fan-favorite Zombies mode, and even newcomers like the FreeRun mode, there is an immense amount of shooter content to chew through.
+With the zombies as usual, there are lots of tips and tricks to learn, so you can up the levels with more ease each time!
+Just like learning how to unlock Call of Duty Zombies camos in Black Ops Cold War!

 In the past, Treyarch’s campaigns have revolved around questionable morals and complex storylines.
 With this new emphasis on robotics and body augmentations, the game saddles players with a mystery that spans the globe, with quite a few twists and turns, ultimately showing what happens when technology affects the minds of soldiers themselves.
 Equipped with the DNI, players can access hacking powers to bolster new playstyles, such as the ability to launch a massive concussive blast or hemorrhage enemy brains with an electronic pulse.
 These abilities are further highlighted by the introduction of cooperative play in campaign.
 I played the game entirely through co-op and the missions feel designed to offer various paths for different playstyles, and I think it’s an experience best enjoyed with friends.